 After a brisk 45-minute walk, I arrived at the dock, where I met up with the other ferry passengers.
 Our day would end almost as it began.
 We gathered again waiting on the Island Cat to take us away.
 A bit weary, this time around there was a stated camaraderie among fellow adventurers -- all of us sitting on a wooden bench sharing stories of gators, birds and the boneyard.
 All things beautiful, all things South Carolina.
 What a perfect end to the day.

 The Cape Romaine National Wildlife Refuge is located at 5801 U.S. 17 North in Awendaw about 20 miles north of Charleston.
 Bulls Island is accessible only by private boat or ferry.
-Coastal Expeditions charters tours from Garris Landing for $40/adults and $20/children 12 and younger.
+Coastal Expeditions offers several tours to Bulls Island, including a beach drop and a sunrise expedition.